timothymillar/TEFingerprint/docs/method.rst

 because of the share number of cluster expected which can be in the hundreds of thousands.

-We present Splitting-IDBCAN (SIDBCAN) a hierarchical version of IDBCAN.
+We present Splitting-DBICAN (SDBICAN) a hierarchical version of DBICAN.
-SIDBCAN requires the same parameters as IDBCAN  (:math:`\varepsilon` and :math:`m_\text{pts}`) and initially identifies the same set of clusters.
+SDBICAN requires the same parameters as DBICAN  (:math:`\varepsilon` and :math:`m_\text{pts}`) and initially identifies the same set of clusters.
-SIDBCAN then attempts to split poorly supported clusters into more strongly supported clusters that may be found with a lower value of :math:`\varepsilon`.
+SDBICAN then attempts to split poorly supported clusters into more strongly supported clusters that may be found with a lower value of :math:`\varepsilon`.

 ***Definition*** **7** (*minimum epsilon*).
 The *minimum epsilon* of a cluster